 The debate around the minimum wage always generates controversy.
 How much must be raised to benefit workers and the economy?

 The minimum wage is an amount of money established by the government of each country, which must be paid to a worker for his work in a working day.
-This figure is stipulated according to a measure considered necessary to cover the basic needs of workers, taking into account the economic situation of each nation.
+This figure is stipulated according to a measure considered necessary to cover the basic needs of workers, taking IGNORE INTO account the economic situation of each nation.
 Its creation was a long social struggle to prevent the abuses that employers had on their employees, giving them a decent payment in compensation for the work done.

-With the passage of time, the minimum wage has not been exempt from the liberalizing logic of the economy, so it has entered into an arduous discussion about the different impacts of defining what is the "subsistence limit" for workers, without this affecting the finances of the companies and their owners, and in turn the economy of their respective countries.
+With the passage of time, the minimum wage has not been exempt from the liberalizing logic of the economy, so it has entered IGNORE INTO an arduous discussion about the different impacts of defining what is the "subsistence limit" for workers, without this affecting the finances of the companies and their owners, and in turn the economy of their respective countries.

 In Latin America this discussion has been a relevant issue, since the economic inequalities of the region affect millions of workers and their families.
 According to the Global Wage Report 2016/17 of the International Labor Organization, the region has one of the lowest rates of growth of the minimum wage in the world.
 The developing countries of Asia and the Pacific have experienced a very different situation, where there has been an increase in the minimum wage, highlighting China as the main contributor to the region, and globally, on the subject.

 In contrast to what is thought, the excessive increase of the minimum wage is detrimental to the economy of the country, affecting both employees and employers.
 In the same way, the low increase of it widens many social and economic problems.
 Here you can find a broader explanation of both scenarios: